 If a Property Manager is not returning your calls or replying to emails, steer clear.

 Although Property Managers are very busy, they should prioritise potential new business and a lack of communication at this stage is a red flag that they may not be there when you need them ‘post-honeymoon stage’.

 Strong communication is a sign that your Property Manager has sufficient time to competently manage your property and the interpersonal skills to keep tenants happy.

 The Property Managers that really stand out from the crowd are both confident in themselves and in their knowledge of the property market.
-In the world of real estate, confidence builds trust and trust is key to impressing and securing potential tenants.
+In the world of real estate, confidence builds trust and trust is key to impressing and securing long-term tenants.

 They have also dealt with every wacky tenant request and property repair under the sun and will be able to promptly resolve issues and avoid conflict.

 With experience comes knowledge.
 A Property Manager who is familiar with the area is ideal as they answer your questions about what other properties in the area are letting for and the questions of tenants who may be relocating.
 Therefore, it is a good idea if they are a local or if they have worked in the area for some time.

 As an added bonus, local Property Managers will likely have relationships with trustworthy tradespeople and can get repairs done faster (and cheaper).

 A knowledgeable Property Manager can also provide you with additional information which can help you minimise risk.
 They are aware of safety regulations and the relevant legislation that will protect you and your investment.

 Don’t be afraid to ask your Property Manager about their internal processes.
 It’s in your best interest to know about their process for selecting quality tenants, dealing with tenant requests and how frequently inspections are held.